noamkatzir/express.rs/load-test.md

 nodejs using pm2 is using 25mb per process (total 200mb) express.rs is using 300kb

-both examples use hard coded json response, which means both of them are using optimization related to const varibales which are not simulation real life use case.
+both examples use hard coded json response, which means both of them are using optimization related to const variables which are not simulation real life use case.
 In the future I plane on adding real app with connection to MYSQL and Adaptive Replacement Cache (ARC) for more realistic test

-Nodejs is using non-blocking io, while express.rs is using the old blocking api I guess if express.rs will use non-blocking io we can see mpore substantial change in the numbers
+Nodejs is using non-blocking io, while express.rs is using the old blocking api I guess if express.rs will use non-blocking io we can see more substantial change in the numbers